JeanCollas/PayPal-NET-SDK/README.md

 # PayPal .NET SDK => Modified for .Net Standard
 ## This is a port of the official SDK to .Net Standard (compatible ASP.NET Core), Pull Request are welcome.

+### [Net Standard Sample](https://github.com/JeanCollas/PayPal-NETStandard-SDK/tree/Core/SamplesNetStandard) some bits of code to explain how to use the port.

 ![Home Image](https://raw.githubusercontent.com/wiki/paypal/PayPal-NET-SDK/images/homepage.jpg)